rse/speechflow/README.md

   Example: `kokoro(language: "en")`<br/>
   Notice: this currently support English language only!

-  > This node perform Text-to-Speech (T2S) conversion, i.e., it converts
+  > This node uses Kokoro to perform Text-to-Speech (T2S) conversion,
-  > the input text stream into an output audio stream.
-It is intended to
+  > i.e., it converts the input text stream into an output audio stream.
-  > generate speech.
+  > It is intended to generate speech.

   | Port    | Payload     |
   | ------- | ----------- |